Surgical First Assistant

 Choose a program

-Graduates of a Surgical First Assistant program take the first step towards becoming an integral part of the surgical team.
-Hospitals, outpatient surgery clinics, private practice, and other surgical centers are extremely interested in hiring skilled individuals to assist in surgical procedures to promote optimal patient outcomes.
+Graduates of the Surgical First Assistant Program take the first step toward becoming an integral part of the surgical team.
+Hospitals, outpatient surgery clinics, private practice and other surgical centers are extremely interested in hiring skilled individuals to assist in surgical procedures to promote optimal patient outcomes.

-Advanced Surgical First Assistants gain respect of their peers, become members of various professional organizations, and create opportunities within the workforce.
+Advanced surgical first assistants gain respect of peers, become members of various professional organizations and create opportunities within the workforce.

 Based on national salary information gathered in 2015, the average annual salary for a surgical first assistant is $62,000.
 The average starting salary is approximately $50,000.